pfgithub/interpunctbot/README.md

 The ban reason will give a list of words in their name that were in the nameScreening list

-## Quotes
+## Quotes and other searchable lists

-If you want a list of quotes people can search and get random ones, create a pastebin paste with your quote list.
-Each quote should be seperated by two newlines.
+If you want a list people can search and get random ones, create a pastebin paste with your list.
+Each item should be seperated by two newlines.

 I recommend creating a pastebin account so you can edit your quote list without running a command.

-The quotes command requires a pastebin ID.
+The lists commands require a pastebin ID.
 That is the last part of the pastebin URL. `pastebin.com/`THIS IS YOUR ID

-    ip!settings quote [id]
+    ip!settings lists [listname] [id]

 For users to get a quote, they can use

-    ip!quote
+    ip!listname
-    ip!quote search string
+    ip!listname search string
-    ip!quote 5
+    ip!listname 5
-    ip!quote single search string
+    ip!listname single search string

 Quote single is used to get just one line in a multiline quote.
 A number at the end can be used to get the nth quote with that search term or of all the quotes

+## Speedrun.com leaderboards

+If you want people to be able to get the top 3 on a speedrun.com page, add the page in settings

+    ip!settings speedrun Getting_Over_It_With_Bennett_Foddy Glitchless

+People can get the leaderboards for the default category or a category of their choosing

+    ip!speedrun leaderboard
+    ip!speedrun leaderboard Snake

 ## Change the name